broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 | emptydrops_lower | UMI threshold for emptyDrops detection; default is 100. | NA |

 #### Pseudogene handling
 Optimus reference files are downloaded directly from GENCODE (see Quickstart table) and are not modified to remove pseudogenes.
 This is in contrast to the [references created for Cell Ranger](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/release-notes/references#header) which remove pseudogenes and small RNAs.

+In the case of multi-mapped pseudogenes, Optimus and Cell Ranger will produce different results.
+Optimus does not count multi-mapped reads in the final count matrix, whereas Cell Ranger will keep potential multi-mapped reads because it does not identify the pseudogene reads.

 #### Sample inputs for analyses in a Terra Workspace